This post may contain affiliate links.

 I hope you love it!

-How to make this super quick Beef Mince Stir Fry
+How to make quick Beef Mince Stir Fry

 1. Brown the mince in oil over a medium high heat.
 Add the garlic, ginger and green beans and cook for a further 5 minutes.